-Medical Benefits Chart (What is covered)
+Medical Benefits Chart (what is covered)

-Section 1.
-Understanding covered services
+SECTION 1 Understanding covered services

-This chapter provides a Medical Benefits Chart that lists your covered services as a member of our plan.
+This chapter provides a Medical Benefits Chart that lists your covered services as a member of Healthy Blue + Medicare (HMO-POS D-SNP).
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.

-You pay nothing for your covered services
+Section 1.1 You pay nothing for your covered services

 Because you get assistance from Medicaid, you pay nothing for your covered services as long as you follow the plans' rules for getting your care.
-See Chapter 3 for more information about the plans' rules for getting your care.
+(See Chapter 3 for more information about the plans' rules for getting your care.)

-What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?